viniciuspx/Find_IndSets/README.md

-# Find_IndSets
+# FindSets

 An algorithm developed by me to find all independent maximal sets of a graph.

 ## Instructions

+### Basics

 Given a graph, by entering its cordinates the program returns all sizes of alpha(G), i(G) and which M the graph belongs to.

+To see the sets uncomment the line 253.

+### Compiling

+In the directory, on the terminal.

+./compile_findsets.sh

+and execute the fileSets file.

+./findSets

 ## Version 1.5 | Options